-35 Nitrate $(NO_3^-)$ and its precursors $(NO_x = NO + NO_2)$ play important roles in the atmosphere.
-Tropospheric $NO_x$ cycling produces ozone $(O_3)$ , a key component of the atmospheric oxidative capacity (Finlayson et al., 1999).
-The final oxidation product (HNO3) of NOx emitted from various sources is a component of acid rain (Shammas et al., 2020) and particulate matter (as NO3-, Zhai et al., 2021), and is eventually deposited to the surface as a nutrient (Duce et al., 2008).
-Owing to increasing fossil fuel and chemical fertilizer use since the beginning of the Industrial Revolution, NOx levels in the atmosphere have increased, which is reflected in the elevated NO3- concentrations in ice cores, including those collected from Greenland (Neftel et al., 1985; Mayewski et al., 1986).
+Nitrate (NO3-) and its precursors (NOx = NO + NO2) play important roles in the atmosphere.
+Tropospheric $NO_x$ cycling produces ozone (O3), a key component of the atmospheric oxidative capacity (Finlayson-Pitts and Pitts, 2000). $NO_x$ emitted from various sources undergoes oxidation to form HNO3, which contributes to acid rain (Shammas et al., 2020) and particulate matter (as NO3; Zhai et al., 2021); moreover, upon deposition, nitrate alters the nutrient balance in ecosystems (Duce et al., 2008).
+Owing to increasing fossil fuel and chemical fertilizer use since the beginning of the industrial revolution, $NO_x$ levels in the atmosphere have increased, which is reflected in the elevated NO3 concentrations in ice cores, including those collected from Greenland (Neftel et al., 1985; Mayewski et al., 1986).
+Despite efforts to curb NOx emissions through pollution mitigation measures and NOx removal techniques, including three-way catalytic converters, the decline in the ice core NO3 concentrations has been relatively gradual, as observed in Greenland (Iizuka et al., 2017) and in an Alpine ice core (Eichler et al., 2023).
+This underscores the necessity to understand atmospheric $NO_3^-$ dynamics beyond just precursor $NO_x$ emissions, for which ice core NO3 can offer invaluable historical perspectives.